AI-HPC-Research-Team/Space_signal_detection_all4/README.md

-# Space-based gravitational wave signal detection and extraction with deep neural network
+# Space-based Gravitational Wave Signal Detection and Extraction with Deep Neural Network

 This is the official repository for the paper "Space-based Gravitational Wave Signal Detection and Extraction with Deep Neural Network."
 The model is developed using the PyTorch framework.
 The goal of this repository is to provide a comprehensive guide to the implementation of the model and to make the code easily accessible for others to use and build upon.